cuthbertLab/music21/buildDoc/staticDocs/installMac.rst

 (see below, The Installation Destination).
 Enter "y" or "yes", or press return to accept the default of "yes".

 Before installation begins you may be asked for your Mac password.
+(The cursor won't move or display any letters when you type in the password.
+Just rest assured that the characters are being transmitted).
 As Python packages are stored in a System directory, you need to give permission to write files to that location.